 This is where you can really have some fun.
 Throw the sand in a bowl and swish it around the water and create underwater sculptures.

 Once you’re finished playing with the sand, you can reuse it.
 Just drain the water and place sand on paper towel to dry off any residual water.
 Once the water dries, you can place the sand back into its container.

 The Hydrophobic Substances is targeted for kids 8+ and it’s an activity that needs parental supervision due to the substances involved.
 Depending on interest levels, you could spend 30 minutes to hours experimenting with the substances.

-In terms of education value, this STEM science kit really demonstrates the magic of chemistry.
+In terms of educational value, this STEM science kit really demonstrates the magic of chemistry.
 The Learning Guide introduces the concepts of hydrophobia and surface tension enabling kids to experience this first-hand in a fun and engaging way.
-This kit encourages kids to get creative with the different substances and there’s also additional experiments that kids can try.
+This kit encourages kids to get creative with the different substances and there are also additional experiments that kids can try.

 The National Geographic Hydrophobic Substances kit is $25rrp.
 Selected kits available at Australia Geographic, David Jones, Myer, Kidstuff, Toymate and all good toy retailers.

 Disclosure: Newy with Kids received a National Geographic Hydrophobic Substances for review purposes.
 All opinions are our own.

 In 2012, Reena founded Newy with Kids to share information about family-friendly Newcastle.
 Originally from Canada, she had no idea about what to do with her toddler and after searching unsuccessfully for a family guide, decided to start her own.
 Since that time, both the toddler and Newy with Kids have grown keeping Reena busy.
 If you see her out and about, say hi.